inesgn/micromatch/README.md

 Repository for micromatch package.

+More information on uses & actual degree of development: (http://rpubs.com/inesgn/micromatch_explained)

 ### What is the aim of this package?
 The aim of `micromatch` is to provide the user with some utilities and functions to ease the task of statistical matching of official microdata files.